RecipeMD Specification¶

 Implementations of this specification must conform with all test

 cases.
-There are two kinds of test cases: valid files (*.md
+There are two kinds of test cases: valid files (*.md with a

-) and invalid files (*.invalid.md
+corresponding *.json) and invalid files (*.invalid.md).

 The format of the JSON files is specified via a JSON schema file distributed with the testcases.
 When comparing the actual to the expected results property order in objects should be ignored.